aolayeye/Interactive_Web_Dashboard/README.md

 ![Clear_Filters](https://user-images.githubusercontent.com/67847583/124826258-3c6ff700-df3a-11eb-8245-b26e51b49f22.png)

 2. Another is the how the search is implemented to return only exact matches.
 In a scenario where the user knows the only part of the name of a city for example, no result will be returned.
 If a city name was "el cajon" for example entering only "cajon" will not return any results.
-If we implemented JavaScript's indexOf method, we may be would to match alot more nuanced user searches and return results when users enters "cajon" instead of "el cajon".
+If we implemented JavaScript's indexOf method, we would be to match alot more nuanced user searches and return results when users enters "cajon" instead of "el cajon".